-This article explains three methods for installing images, that are not offered through the Robot as automatic installation.
+This article explains three methods for installing images that are not available on Robot as automatic installations.

-For installing an older version of a Linux image, that is available via the Robot:
+- For installing an older version of a Linux image that is available via Robot:

 - Install older Linux images using the Installimage script